 Financial Assets and Liabilities - Generally, fair values are determined by observable market quotations or valuation techniques supported by observable market quotations.
 By applying a valuation technique, such as present value of future cash flows, fair values are based on estimates.
-However, methods and assumptions followed to disclose data presented herein are inherently judgmental and involve various limitations like estimates as of December 31, 2012 and 2011, which are not necessarily indicative of the amounts that the Company would record upon further disposal/termination of the financial instruments.
+However, methods and assumptions followed to disclose data presented herein are inherently judgmental and involve various limitations like estimates as of December 31, 2013 and 2012, which are not necessarily indicative of the amounts that the Company would record upon further disposal/termination of the financial instruments.
+With respect to the fair value of financial liabilities, the own non-performance risk was assessed to be insignificant as at December 31, 2013 and 2012.
+For current financial assets, management assessed that the carrying amounts approximate the fair value due to the short-term maturity of these assets.

-Interest Rate Contracts - The fair value of these instruments is the estimated amount that the Company would receive or pay to settle the related agreements as of December 31, 2012 and 2011 based on present value calculations.
+Interest Rate Contracts - The fair value of these instruments is the estimated amount that the Company would receive or pay to settle the related agreements as of December 31, 2013 and 2012 based on present value calculations.
 The used swap model incorporates various inputs including interest rate curves.
+As at December 31, 2013 and 2012, the marked-to-market value of derivative asset positions is net of a credit valuation adjustment attributable to derivative counterparty default risk.
+The changes in counterparty credit risk had no material effect on the hedge effectiveness assessment for derivatives designated in hedge relationships and other financial instruments recognised at fair value.